Degree-of-freedom and optimization-dynamic effects on the observability of Kuramoto-Sivashinsky systems: Degree-of-freedom effects

 since the null space of $\boldsymbol{QQ}^\top$ is $N_{\boldsymbol{u}}(\mathcal{M})$.
 We finally compute the singular value decomposition (SVD) of $(\partial \Phi / \partial \boldsymbol{u})\,\boldsymbol{Q}$ to obtain the spectrum of the restricted mapping.\footnote{The operator $\boldsymbol{Q}\boldsymbol{Q}^\top$ could be used to perform a manifold-constrained optimization.
 We successfully implemented a related approach with $\boldsymbol{z}$ as the control vector, i.e., by applying AD to the computational graph from $\boldsymbol{z} \to \boldsymbol{y}$.
 However, since the manifold is not known a priori for most reconstruction problems, we do not employ such techniques in the present work.}

 Figure~\ref{fig: AE immersion} summarizes the condition numbers obtained from the tangent space mapping for 1000 snapshots sampled from the long-time rollout in the $L = 22$ domain.
 Mean condition numbers are shown as solid dots, and vertical lines indicate the corresponding ranges.
 Results are plotted as a function of the number of measurement times $m_t$, with a separate curve for each number of spatial sensors $m_x$.
-Although the condition numbers are large, they remain finite and are well below the inverse of machine precision, indicating that the mapping from $T_{\boldsymbol{u}}(\mathcal{M})$ to $T_{\boldsymbol{y}}(\mathcal{Y})$ is indeed bijective.
+Although the condition numbers are large, they remain finite and are well below the inverse of machine precision, corroborating that the mapping from $T_{\boldsymbol{u}}(\mathcal{M})$ to $T_{\boldsymbol{y}}(\mathcal{Y})$ is indeed a bijection.
 This behavior is consistent with the immersion criterion, whereby $\Phi \in \mathcal{P}^m$ is generically an immersion if $m \geq d_\mathcal{M}$.
-However, the large condition numbers imply poor numerical conditioning and could lead to vanishing gradients.
-As expected, we see that conditioning improves with additional spatial and temporal observations, reflecting a more stable mapping between the IM and measurement space.
-However, improvements in the condition number level off at large $m$ because it is bounded from below by the conditioning of the flow map Jacobian restricted to $T_{\boldsymbol{u}}(\mathcal{M})$.
+However, such large condition numbers imply poor numerical conditioning, meaning that some tangent directions are only weakly resolved by the measurements.
+Gradient components along those directions could thus be strongly attenuated, impeding optimization.
+As expected, we also see that conditioning improves with additional spatial and temporal observations, reflecting a more stable mapping between the IM and measurement space.
+That being said, improvements in the condition number inherently level off at large $m$ because it is bounded from below by the conditioning of the flow map Jacobian restricted to $T_{\boldsymbol{u}}(\mathcal{M})$, as discussed in Sec.~\ref{sec: optimization: condition}.